 Video: Don’t Just Follow Your Passion: A Talk for Generation Y, Eunice Hii at TEDxTerryTalks 2012

 What impression does this TED Talk leave you with?
 Which generation are you?

-An article from 2015 in the Washington Post, What’s the purpose of college: A job or an education? says that students entering college today list getting a better job as the most important reason to attend college.
+A Forbes article from 2019 says that the most commonly cited reason for why Americans value higher education is to get a good job.
 In the past, learning about things that interested them was listed as the top reason to attend college.
 When did the change in priority occur?
 Dan Berrett says the change in priority can be linked to Ronald Reagan, when he was Governor of California.

 Economic times were tough in 1967 for California.
 Everyone needed to “tighten their belts.”
 At that time, California was known for its excellent higher educational system.
 In a speech Reagan gave on Feb.
 28, 1967, a month into his term as Governor, Reagan assured people that he wouldn’t do anything to harm the quality of their public education system.
 “But,” he added, “We do believe that there are certain intellectual luxuries that perhaps we could do without.”
 Taxpayers should not be “subsidizing intellectual curiosity,” he said.
 By the time Reagan won the presidency, in 1980, practical degrees had become the popular choice.
 In the 1930s, around the time Reagan went to college, about 8% of students majored in “business and commerce.”
 When he was elected Governor, that share was 12%.
 By the time he moved into the White House, more students majored in business than anything else.
 Business, as a major, has held that top spot ever since.